 Khalid commended the collaboration with the Bill and Melinda Gates Foundation, which, he said, had been supporting the realisation of the council’s objectives.

-The Desk Officer Basics-ll, NASC, Dr Bankole Osho-Lagunju, identified decentralisation of seed quality assurance as a new paradigm that NASC was looking at due to a shortage of manpower for the number of seed producers in the country.
+The Desk Officer Basics-ll, NASC, Dr Bankole Osho-Lagunju, identified decentralisation of seed quality assurance as a new paradigm that NASC was considering due to a shortage of manpower among the country’s seed producers.

 “Having trained personnel like this will complement the NASC officers, bring quality assurance closer to the people, make it more responsive, and create income for those engaged,” he said.